The Gospel in Genesis

 It demonstrates that in the earliest chapters of the Book of Genesis, God had already laid out His plan of redemption for the predicament of mankind.
 It is a love story, written in blood on a wooden cross which was erected in Judea almost 2,000 years ago.

-It is astonishing to discover how many Biblical controversies seem to evaporate if one simply recognized the unity the integrity of these 66 books, penned by 40 authors over thousands of years.
+It is astonishing to discover how many Biblical controversies seem to evaporate if one simply recognizes the unity and the integrity of these 66 books, penned by 40 authors over thousands of years.

 It is remarkable how many subtle discoveries lie behind the little details of the text.
 Some of these become immediately obvious with a little study; some are more technical and require special helps.

-Many of these discoveries are described in our Audio Book, Beyond Coincidence.
-Several are also highlighted in our Audio Book, The Creator Beyond Time and Space.
+Many of these discoveries are described in our briefing pack, Beyond Coincidence.
+Several are also highlighted in our briefing pack, The Creator Beyond Time and Space.

 Look behind every detail: there’s a discovery to be made!
 God always rewards the diligent student.
 What other messages lay hidden behind the names in the Bible?
 Check it out.